jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

   action blocks stand out.

 ```

-    # Note: POSIX case statements
+    # Note: POSIX case require
-    # require no quotes for $var
+    # no quotes for $var
-    # because it does not undergo
+    # because it does not
-    # word splitting or globbing.
+    # undergo word splitting or
+    # globbing.

     case $var in
         pattern1)
             ...